StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 **Create the page Component:**
 1. Create or update the `page.tsx` file (in `src/app`).
 2. Use the `useState` hook to manage the list of tasks.
-   a.
-Import the `useState` hook from React at the top of your file.
+   - Import the `useState` hook from React at the top of your file.
-   b.
-Inside your component, initialize the tasks state with an array of three dummy tasks using `useState`.
+   - Inside your component, initialize the tasks state with an array of three dummy tasks using `useState`.
-   This will allow you to manage and update the list of tasks within your component.
+   - This will allow you to manage and update the list of tasks within your component.

 **Dummy Data example that TaskList should show:**
 - Task 1: Title: "Learn React", Completed: false
 - Task 2: Title: "Learn TypeScript", Completed: false
 - Task 3: Title: "Build a Project", Completed: false

-3. Pass the tasks state to the `TaskList` component to display the tasks.
+3. Pass the `tasks` state as a prop to the `TaskList` component to display the tasks.

 ## Task 3: Use useEffect to Simulate Fetching Tasks from an API
 ### Objective: